alexander-rykov/user-storage-project/README.md

 - [ ] New branch "step11".

 - [ ] Design and implement a new WCF service to allow other applications access service endpoints to work UserStorage services.
 Each UserStorage service should have its own WCF service for handling incoming requests.
 Use _apiPort_ service parameter in App.config and "http://localhost:apiPort/userStorage" template for WCF service endpoint.
-You can use [DiagnosticsService](UserStorage/UserStorage.Diagnostics/DiagnosticsService.cs) as an example, just notice that DiagnosticsService works as a [singleton](https://msdn.microsoft.com/en-us/library/system.servicemodel.instancecontextmode(v=vs.110).aspx).
+You can use [DiagnosticsService](UserStorage/UserStorage.Diagnostics/DiagnosticsService.cs) as an example, just notice that DiagnosticsService works as a [singleton](https://msdn.microsoft.com/en-us/library/system.servicemodel.instancecontextmode(v=vs.110).aspx) and configured using App.config file.

 Run tests, review, commit.

-- [ ] Create a new console application and make it use a WCF service for MASTER NODE.
+- [ ] Create a new console application and connect to MASTER NODE WCF service.
+You can use [UserStorageMonitor](UserStorage/UserStorageMonitor) as an example.

 Run tests, review, commit.

+- [ ] Create a new console application and connect to MASTER NODE WCF service.
+You can use [UserStorageMonitor](UserStorage/UserStorageMonitor) as an example.

+Run tests, review, commit.

 - [ ] Run StyleCop, fix issues, commit.
 Mark, commit.
 Publish "step12".
 Merge "step12" into master.
 Publish.

-## Step 13 - Networking
+## Step 13 - Network

 - [ ] New branch "step13".